 - Vancouver Rotary Club, Rookie Rotarian of the Year, 2002; and

 - City of Vancouver and Vancouver National Historic Reserve Trust, General George C. Marshall Public Leadership Award, 2000.

 Ms. Laycoe resides in southwest Washington with her husband and two children.

-For more information, please visit her divorce practice website.
+For more information, please visit her Vancouver WA divorce mediation attorney practice.